grantiguess/redstringuireact/COLLABORATION_SPEC.md

 # Redstring Collaboration & Federation Spec (Git‑First)

+Note: This draft spec described intended behavior.
+For the up-to-date implementation guide of Git federation as it exists now, see `GIT_FEDERATION.md`.

 Status: Draft

 This spec describes a Git‑first, decentralized collaboration model for Redstring that: